List of deputy chief ministers of Tamil Nadu

 The deputy chief minister of Tamil Nadu is the deputy to the chief minister of Tamil Nadu, who is the head of the government of Tamil Nadu.
 The deputy chief minister is the council of ministers of Tamil Nadu's second-highest-ranking member.
 A deputy chief minister also holds a cabinet portfolio in the state ministry.
 In the legislative assembly system of government, the position of deputy chief minister is used to govern the state with the support of a single party member to bring political stability and strength within a coalition government or in times of state emergency when a proper chain of command is necessary.
 On multiple occasions, proposals have arisen to make the post permanent, but without result.
-The same goes for the post of deputy prime minister at the national level.
+The position of deputy chief minister is not explicitly defined in the Constitution of India.
+However, the Supreme Court of India has clarified that appointing deputy chief ministers is not unconstitutional.
+The court has also emphasized that a deputy chief minister functions as a minister within the council of ministers led by the chief minister and does not receive a higher salary or additional perks compared to other ministers.
+During the chief minister's absence, the deputy chief minister may chair cabinet meetings and lead the assembly majority.
+Additionally, various deputy chief ministers have taken the same oath of secrecy as the chief minister.
+However, this oath has sparked some controversies.

-The office has since been only intermittently occupied, having been occupied for a little more than 6 years out of the 16 years since its inauguration.
-Since 2009, Tamil Nadu has had 3 deputy chief ministers; none of them have served at least one full term.
-The position was first occupied by the former chief minister of Tamil Nadu M. Karunanidhi's third son, M. K. Stalin of the Dravida Munnetra Kazhagam, who was sworn in on 29 May 2009; he was also rural development and local administration minister in Karunanidhi's fifth ministry.
-The position was vacant until All India Anna Dravida Munnetra Kazhagam's O. Panneerselvam took over; he became the second deputy chief minister on 21 August 2017 and took on the role in addition to his finance ministership in Edappadi K. Palaniswami's ministry.
-The position was thirdly occupied by the chief minister of Tamil Nadu M. K. Stalin's son, Udhayanidhi Stalin of the Dravida Munnetra Kazhagam, who was appointed on 28 September 2024; he is also the youth welfare and sports development minister in Stalin's ministry.
+The office has been only intermittently occupied, with a total tenure of just over 7 years in the 17 years since its inauguration.
+Since 2009, Tamil Nadu has had 3 deputy chief ministers; none of them have completed a full term in the role.
+The position was first held by M. K. Stalin of the Dravida Munnetra Kazhagam (DMK), who also served as minister for rural development and local administration in M. Karunanidhi’s fifth ministry.
+Following his tenure, the post remained vacant until O. Panneerselvam of the All India Anna Dravida Munnetra Kazhagam (AIADMK) assumed the role.
+He became the longest-serving deputy chief minister, holding the position alongside his responsibilities as finance minister in Edappadi K. Palaniswami's ministry.
+Most recently, Udhayanidhi Stalin of the DMK was appointed deputy chief minister while also serving as minister for youth welfare and sports development in Stalin's ministry.

-The current incumbent is Udhayanidhi Stalin of the Dravida Munnetra Kazhagam since 28 September 2024.
+The current government does not have a deputy chief minister, and the post has been vacant since 6 May 2026.